scs/smartmeter-datacollector/README.md

     * Unauthenticated
     * Authenticated with username / password
     * Authenticated with client certificate
+* MQTT RL-DSP: \
+like MQTT sink but with topic- and payload-format specified in VSE RL-DSP CH2024 document
 * Logger to `stdout`

 `smartmeter-datacollector` is fully configurable through a `.ini` configuration file.
 The [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) web interface can help to create and modify the configuration.